What are the signs, abilities, and traits of an indigo child or adult?

-Until the authority figure learns that they are being taught to respect the indigo’s right to choice, and honor that choice, they will continue to be confronted at every turn with power struggles and battles of will.
+Until the authority figure learns that they are being taught to respect the indigo’s right to choose and honor that choice, they will continue to be confronted at every turn with power struggles and battles of will.

 Higher sensory perception

 While they see nothing special in their psychic capacities, it gives them an advantage in reading others with ease and seeing through any masks.

 They dislike the conventional education system

 They are bored by the conventional education system’s slow pace and repetitive tasks deemed suitable for children by teachers who do not understand their intelligence and are only focused on memory.

 Moreover, sitting behind a school desk for six (or more) hours a day is seen as no more than training to sit behind an office desk for eight hours a day or more, and most indigos have no interest in that life path.

 Schools were originally designed to educate the children of the upper classes, who had the wealth and time to devote to mental pursuits as a sign of their superiority.
-Slowly, in the 19th and early 20th century, education became universal.

 ADD or ADHD possible diagnostic

 If your indigo child gets diagnosed with these conditions, it is crucial that you do whatever you need to do as a parent to help your child.

 Note – there are an estimated 6.4 million diagnosed children in the U.S., according to the CDC.

-The stimulants in caffeine, artificial sweeteners and food additives, all have a negative effect on children (and adults) who are already high in energy.
+The stimulants in caffeine, artificial sweeteners, and food additives, all have a negative effect on children (and adults) who are already high in energy.
 Eliminating these junk foods and concentrating on fresh and organic fruits, vegetables, legumes, seeds, nuts, and cereals has been known to help to balance over-stimulated any type of children.

-But busy and uninformed parents usually aggravate the problems by feeding their children with a typical western diet, rich in meats, eggs, dairy products and cooked vegetable oils.
+But busy and uninformed parents usually aggravate the problems by feeding their children with a typical Western diet, rich in meats, eggs, dairy products, and cooked vegetable oils.

 Right brain dominant learner

-A right-brain dominant child may also be classified as a visual-spatial learner, which signifies that his brain taps into learning through visual clues, he prefers information given all at once, and learns quickly through doing not observing.
+A right-brain dominant child may also be classified as a visual-spatial learner, which signifies that his brain taps into learning through visual clues, he prefers information given all at once and learns quickly through doing, not observing.

 Identity and radical authenticity

-Radical authenticity describes a person who acts in accordance with motives, desires, ideals or beliefs that are not only hers, but that also express who she really is.
+Radical authenticity describes a person who acts in accordance with motives, desires, ideals, or beliefs that are not only hers, but also express who she really is.

 “The conclusion of our book was that today’s children are different – more intelligent, more challenging, more intuitive, more confrontational, more spiritual, and in some cases even more violent – from any generation we have yet seen.
 This calls for a different and new way of parenting and schooling – outside of the old ways.” – Doreen Virtue.